-Chelsea Brendtro is the assistant teacher and substitute director at MBP.
+Chelsea Brendtro is the owner and lead teacher of MBP.
 She has a B.S. in Social Sciences and an M.S. in Early Childhood Education.
 Though Chelsea was often told as a child that she should be a teacher or therapist, she entered college with dreams of Broadway and majoring in Theater Arts.
 As luck would have it, she applied for a work-study job her first week of college working in the kitchen of the campus preschool (PSU’s Helen Gordon Child Development Center) and the director saw her potential and asked her to work as a student teacher instead.
 Chelsea fell in love with the world of early childhood education, changed her major, and was hired as an assistant lead teacher the year she graduated.
 The following year she attended the Reggio Emilia school study tour in Italy, and spent the next seven years as a lead teacher working in the classroom, training other teachers, presenting at local and state conferences, and earning her master’s degree.

 Chelsea returned to full-time work briefly after her son was born, but was inspired to resign after reading Radical Homemakers and fully appreciating the financial, emotional, and physical challenges of working while raising young children.
 She spent the next few years building relationships in her own community of St. Johns, providing nanny care to local families, and volunteering at St. Johns Swapnplay, where she served for a year as a member at large of the Board of Directors, followed by three years as the Board’s President.